Quasa

 As a rule, labor-intensive regression testing is automated first.
 Further, it is determined which functionality is the main one.
 After all, the performance of the solution will depend on its quality.

-The test automation process is the intellectual creativity of highly qualified IT specialists, but in order to achieve the set goals, it also needs to be carried out systematically.
-At each stage, experts choose the correct testing strategy when checking the quality of the investigated product.
+The test automation process requires the intellectual creativity of highly qualified IT specialists, but in order to achieve the set goals, it also needs to be carried out systematically.
+At each stage, experts choose the correct testing strategy when checking the quality of the product under investigation.
 The use of automation tools for software testing is relevant in the following cases:

 These are the places in the system that are most difficult to access.